nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 48 (July 13, 2017):

+**Today's Progress**: Worked on a couple of webistes and got back to my web dev course.
+I worked with Node today and got to play around with cat-me and faker.

+**Thoughts:** I'm having fun with Node so far.
+I know this is going to get much harder, though.

 ### Day 47 (July 12, 2017):

 **Today's Progress**: Had to take a break from the bootcamp to start working on a website.
 Hopefully this will be a paid project.